alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 Feel free to tweet at me too if you enjoyed using this mod - especially if you attach the footage you were able to save!

+If you would like to report any bugs, join the Content Warning modding discord and find me there.

 # Installation steps

 ### All crew members must have this mod installed, and follow these steps